-The summer is already here and if you still haven’t planned your holiday here are some alternative ways on how to make unforgettable memories this very August.
+The summer is already here and if you still haven’t planned your holiday here are some alternative ways on how to make unforgettable memories this very August (unless you live in residentional park, like a Kambanite Residential Park, where you are surrounded by pine forest, with panoramic views).
 I know there are plenty of lucrative destinations such as Italy and Spain but why don’t you go for something completely unexpected – like the Balkans for example.
 It may sound strange at first but how many of your friends have been to Montenegro, Bulgaria or Serbia?
 Grab the opportunity and hit those picturesque roads, try the local cuisine, climb the highest mountains, walk those endless beaches, find yourself a small island and settle there for a day.
 You get the idea, there are so many things to do on the Balkans that you would like to go back again and again.
 For best experience, I suggest you rent a camper van and visit more than one country.
 For worst experience, discuss politics and history.
 No, seriously, don’t do that or you will start World War 3.

 Beaches and yachts

 Since the majority of people associate summer with hot days, sunny beaches, cocktails, nightlife and wild parties we kick off with Greece and Croatia.
 Both countries offer an outstanding seaside experience – from golden sands to rocky cliffs, to breathtaking views, to yachts for rent.
 In fact, renting a yacht is a great idea.
 You can book it for a day or a whole week, and trust me, you will have the time of your life.
 The captain knows exactly where those hidden treasures are across the coastline.